fullstackjake/jobs/data_science_engineer.md

   * **Whiteboard, Conceptual Discussions** where we wrestle through ideas like conditional probability and belief propagation.
 Time-on-whiteboard is mainly to flesh out ideas, bookmark good ones, and agree on next steps in exploring an idea.

-  * **Writing Code** fingers-on-keyboards is when we build our applications.
-Since we own our codebase for the long haul, we have an intense focus on code smell, refactoring, pair programming, and excellent product.
+  * **Writing Code** or fingers-on-keyboards is when we build our applications.
+Since we own our codebase for the long haul, we have an intense focus on code smell, refactoring, pair programming, and product excellence.
+While we have high individual standards, we work closely as a team to share ideas, mentor, and train.
+We have weekly deep-dives into engineering topics and participate in meetups and hack-a-thons.

   * **Communicating Data Science Concepts to Business End Users** sometimes the most difficult part of the process, how do you address a business users problem by using language and concepts that non-technical people can understand but not deviating too much from the core science to make the end results moosh?
 Closing the gap between science - product - user needs is something we value in our work.